getodk/docs/docs/form-question-types.rst

 For the first two options, geometry values must be specified in :ref:`the ODK format <location-widgets>`.
 This makes it straightforward to use data previously collected by ODK as choices displayed on a map.
 You must make sure that the column containing the geometry to use for each choice has the name ``geometry``.

-Learn more about using GeoJSON attachments and see a worked example :ref:`here <selects-from-geojson>`.
+Learn more about using GeoJSON attachments and see an example :ref:`here <selects-from-geojson>`.

 .. note::
     Choices with invalid geometries are silently ignored.
 There will be no message displayed to a user when it happens.